iMAboud/iMSteam/README.md

 4. Click on "Load unpacked" and select the folder containing the extension files.

 ## Installation via Tampermonkey (Thanks to '@Patraskon' for the script and suggestion)
-### Tampermonkey script isn't updated yet, still working on it.

 To install this extension as a userscript using Tampermonkey: